-During this theological reflection time, Site Educators might find themselves providing - and thus modeling - pastoral care or spiritual direction to their student, challenging and mentoring their student along a path for growth and development, or strategizing collegially with their student on how to pursue shared ministry tasks.
+During the reflection time, Site Educators might provide - and thus model - pastoral care or spiritual direction to their student.
+They might challenge and mentor their student along a path for growth and development.
+They might strategize collegially with their student on how to pursue shared tasks.
+All these approaches may be appropriate, though it is often helpful to articulate them as you go to ensure that everyone is on the same page.